swyxio/swyxdotio/content/writing/technical/very-late.md

 > swyx mostly interpreting Alex here, altho a lot of this was assumed context

 It's no surprise that Alex (who co-invented PWAs) views growing the scope of PWAs as a primary solution for this issue.
 Part of Alex's job involves shepherding through a lot of the web API additions necessary to add the same capabilities native apps have.
-He's working on some really cool stuff - filesystem storage, WebBluetooth, and about 40? more that he can list on demand.
+He's working on some really cool stuff - native filesystem storage, WebUSB, WebBluetooth, Serial, HID, SMS Receiver API, Contact access and about 40? more that he leads. ([Project Fugu appears to have about 100+ items](https://docs.google.com/spreadsheets/d/1de0ZYDOcafNXXwMcg4EZhT0346QM-QFvZfoD8ZffHeA/edit))

-In particular he is very keen on adding native-like notifications to PWAs, which I don't think anybody is clamoring for (hah, understatement?), but of course they drive engagement and Alex is so committed to saving mobile web that he will fight for notifications that "nobody" wants (the truth, of course, is that we users, by our actions, let them work on us, indicating we do want them, therefore app makers also want them).
+In particular he is very keen on adding native-like notifications to PWAs, which I don't think anybody is clamoring for (hah, understatement?), but of course they drive engagement and Alex is so committed to saving mobile web that he will fight for notifications that "nobody" wants.
+The truth, of course, is that we users, by our actions, let them work on us, indicating we do want them, therefore app makers also want them.

 PWAs of course, also help solve perf by caching assets via service workers, so we get a 2-for-1 deal here.

 My hesitation to all this is that I'm not sure it _would_ save the mobile web.
 Apple literally has hundreds of billions of market value at stake making native apps and the app store proprietary to Apple.
 If I could wave a magic wand and grant Alex his current 40-50 specific wishes, I don't have any confidence the balance would swing significantly in favor of the mobile web.
 Partially, this is because we can't imagine something we've never seen, so this hypothetical counterargument already isn't helpful, but also because Apple would simply add more shit tomorrow to re-tilt the playing field.

 Of course, Alex works at Google (and constantly points out his own conflict of interest, no need to do it for him) and Android has its cross to bear too, but Alex recently won a fight to list PWAs on par with Native Apps on the Android Play Store and so there has been good, substantive progress on this front.
-Apple continues to insist, for example, that [every browser on iOS uses Safari's Webkit](https://www.howtogeek.com/184283/why-third-party-browsers-will-always-be-inferior-to-safari-on-iphone-and-ipad/), so there isn't even room to compete on browser features, and then on top of that comparatively underinvests in Safari (Chrome has ~1000 engineers on it, Safari has ~100).
+Apple continues to insist, for example, that [every browser on iOS uses Safari's Webkit](https://www.howtogeek.com/184283/why-third-party-browsers-will-always-be-inferior-to-safari-on-iphone-and-ipad/) - ([more on this from Alex](https://convopage.com/c/1176856950086275072)), so there isn't even room to compete on browser features, and then on top of that comparatively underinvests in Safari (Chrome has ~1000 engineers on it, Safari has ~100).
+Alex thinks **the web community should sue Apple** for anticompetitive behavior and frankly I find it hard to disagree here.

 > 100% swyx here

 Incentives explain everything, and I'm sure Apple has good reasons I haven't been exposed to yet.
 But you see why I'm doubtful PWAs can be a solution for this.
-The runaway success of Apple's integrated strategy has created a system where, even if you leveled the playing field today, it would still tilt back towards native apps (altho to be clear it'd be a lot better than what we have today).
-Still, it's no reason to not try, and a defeatist attitude of "this is how its going to play out anyway" doesn't really help anyone.
+The runaway success of Apple's integrated strategy has created a system where, even if you leveled the playing field today, it may still tilt back towards native apps (altho to be clear it'd be a lot better than what we have today).
+Still, it's no reason to not try - after all, the web really did win Desktop - and a defeatist attitude of "this is how its going to play out anyway" doesn't really help anyone.

 ## But it's also about Perf: Alex's Problems with React